render-js/render-core/README.md

-# render
+# router
-The page render for render-js
+The router for render-js